SchoolWideLabs-CUB/sensor-immersion-general/Lesson3/New/soilMoisture.md

 ## Step 2

+First, make sure your gator:soil sensor is correctly wired to your gator:bit!

 If you need help with wiring, take a look at [this guide.](https://drive.google.com/file/d/18e1Yyj8VSsILIePJkI6tx6cDbjrS48s8/view?usp=sharing)

 ## Step 3

-First we need to ‘calibrate’ the sensor to find the ‘alarm value’ for soil moisture that is considered too dry.
-Values below this will sound the alarm.
+First, we need to figure out how dry is too dry.
+To do this, we need to run tests on dry soil and wet soil to figure out at what value we want our alarm to go off.
+Values from the sensor below this will sound the alarm.

 Use your skills from Lesson 2 to determine what the sensor reads for wet and dry soil.
 If you do not have plants or soil to test with, use a cup of water for wet soil and the air for dry soil.

 #### ~ tutorialhint